RetroEvolved/es-theme-ComicBook/readme.txt

-Controller.svg from "carbon" Eric Hettervik (Rookervik) RYOKAI.DEVIANTART.COM Theme Concept based on images posted by: lipebello on Retropie.org.uk/forum For use with EmulationStation (http://www.emulationstation.org/) Edited by RetroEvolved Project to Include RetroEvolved Icon on 10-1-2017
+Controller.svg from "carbon" Eric Hettervik (Rookervik) RYOKAI.DEVIANTART.COM Theme Concept based on images posted by: lipebello on Retropie.org.uk/forum For use with EmulationStation (http://www.emulationstation.org/) Edited by RetroEvolved Project to Include RetroEvolved Icons / settings icons on 10-1-2017

 Special thanks to all who helped:
 - modmaster - for helping create additional system backgrounds